minetest-mods/towercrane/README.md

   If there is not enough free space for the crane mast/arm or the potential construction area of the crane intersects a protected area from another player, the crane will not be build.

-* Right-click the crane switch block to switch to fly privs.
+* Right-click the crane switch block to start the crane (get fly privs).
 The player will be placed in front of the crane.

 * To remove the crane, destroy the base block.